 I have another great dessert for you that my daughter recently made — creme brulee.
 Being the artist that she is, she is always trying to find new dessert recipes that seem harder and more complicated to make and testing them out for home cooks to see exactly how hard they really are.

 With this recipe, she said getting it together was time-consuming, but making it, if you use her tips, is easy and anyone can do it.

 How to Make Creme Brulee

-From the very first bite of this dessert, I wanted to close my eyes and just savor in the flavor.
-It was smooth and silky — like no dessert I have ever eaten before.
+From the very first bite of this dessert, I wanted to close my eyes and just savor the flavor.
+It was smooth and silky — like no dessert, I have ever eaten before.

 I have had Creme Brulee before, but this one was simply OVER the top delicious.

 For this recipe, you will need heavy cream, sugar, salt, egg yolks, a couple of vanilla beans, vanilla extract, and of course hot water.

 The hardest part about this recipe is making sure your egg yolks and hot cream mixture mesh well and doesn't curdle the eggs making scrambled Brulee instead of creme brulee.